 Our Commitment to the Community

-As a Western Australian-based Company, Chalice is proud to be a part of the local communities where we operate.
+As a Western Australian-based Company, Chalice is proud to be a part of the local communities where we work.

 Chalice considers the communities in the Shires of Toodyay and Chittering as our key regional stakeholders, alongside neighbouring communities such as Northam, Goomalling and Victoria Plains proximal to our Gonneville Project.